shaunpwilkinson/aphid/cran-comments.md

-# aphid version 1.3.3
+# aphid version 1.3.4

-This version implements two minor bug-fixes in the train.HMM and posterior.PHMM functions
+This version fixes an issue reported by the CRAN team where the now obsolete C++11 or C++14 standards are requested

 ## Test environments